LucaCatalano23/SpringBoot-protobuf/RestApi-protobuf-json.md

 roughly 1.500 questions marked with Protobuf tags.
 While JSON have more than 180 thousand questions on this same platform.
-- **Lack of support**: Google does not provide support for other programming languages like Swift, R, Scala and etc... but, sometimes, you can overcome this issue with third party libraries, like Swift Protobuf provided by Apple.
+- **Lack of support**: Google does not provide support for other programming languages like Swift, R, Scala etc... but, sometimes, you can overcome this issue with third party libraries, like Swift Protobuf provided by Apple.
 - **Non-human readability**: JSON, as exchanged on text format and with simple structure, is easy to be read and analyzed by humans.
 This is not the case